mcpcpc/mpscpi/README.md

 ## Background

-When it comes to instrumentation hardware and software, developers are often left to provide a means of protocol interfacing.
-This library aims to ease the burden of development by providing a layer of abstraction between TCP socket, asynchronous callback handler and SCPI command parser to interpret string-based protocol commands.
+In the realm of instrumentation hardware and software, developers often find themselves responsible for implementing protocol interfacing.
+This library aims to alleviate this burden by providing a layer of abstraction between TCP sockets, asynchronous callback handlers, and SCPI command parsers.
+It interprets string-based protocol commands efficiently.

 ## Installation